 Generally speaking, Adelaide is full of dog-friendly beaches and dogs are allowed on all beaches within the state of South Australia, but the catch is they must be on leash between 10am and 8pm daylight savings time (the most popular times to visit a beach).
 There are also a few places where they are prohibited altogether, so make sure to check first if you’re going to explore outside of this list.

-If off-leash is something you crave, then it’s fine on nearly all beaches outside of daylight savings, or during the early morning or late evening, but you still need to maintain “effective control” over your dog.
+If taking your dog to the beach off-leash is something you crave, then it’s fine on nearly all Adelaide beaches outside of daylight savings, or during the early morning or late evening, but you still need to maintain “effective control” over your dog.
 There are also some off-leash 24/7 beaches, mostly within the City of Onkaparinga council area.

 This is a very popular location, and it’s off-leash 24/7 all year round.
-The dog-friendly beach spans south of Selway Terrace down to the north side of Heather Street.
+This Adelaide dog-friendly beach spans south of Selway Terrace down to the north side of Heather Street.
 That’s more than 1km of beach for you and your dog to frolic along.

 Henley is on-leash during the day throughout daylight savings time, but if you can look past that, it’s a great location near some fantastic dog-friendly cafes and is very popular with dogs and their walkers.